Chairperson(s) : Sungha Park (Yonsei University, Republic of Korea), Seung-Hwan Lee (The Catholic University of Korea, Republic of Korea)

 Chairperson(s) : Chee Jeong Kim (Chung-Ang University, Republic of Korea)

-Panel(s) : You-Jeong Ki (Eulji University, Republic of Korea), Ji Yoon Kim (Sungkyunkwan University, Republic of Korea)
+Panel(s) : You-Jeong Ki (Eulji University, Republic of Korea), Nam Hoon Kim (Korea University, Republic of Korea)

 Chairperson(s) : Ick-Mo Chung (Ewha Womans University, Republic of Korea), Chul Kim (Inje University, Republic of Korea)